Americas (terminology)

 The Americas, also known as America, are lands of the Western Hemisphere, composed of numerous entities and regions variably defined by geography, politics, and culture.

 The Americas are recognized in the English-speaking world to include two separate continents: North America and South America.
-In parts of Europe and Latin America, America is considered to be a single continent, within which North and South America are regions.
+In parts of Europe and Latin America, America is considered to be a single continent, within which North and South America are subcontinents.